pikecoin/PIC/README.md

 ##### Error Handling
-Your Trading Strategy implementation should throw a [`StrategyException`](./bxbot-strategy-api/src/main/java/com/gazbert/bxbot/strategy/api/StrategyException.java) whenever it 'breaks'.
-BX-bot's error handling policy is designed to fail hard and fast; it will log the error, send an Email Alert (if configured), and shut down.
+Your Trading Strategy implementation should throw a [`StrategyException`](./bxbot-strategy-api/src/main/java/com/gazbert/bxbot/strategy/api/StrategyException.java) whenever it 'breaks'. picoin's error handling policy is designed to fail hard and fast; it will log the error, send an Email Alert (if configured), and shut down.

 Note that the inbuilt Exchange Adapters will (some more often than others!) throw an